ts5h/neurosis/README.md

 # Neurosis

 An Electron desktop app for Windows.
-(It should also work on Macintosh, but I have not tested it.)
+(It should also work on Macintosh, but I have not tested it, yet.)

 ## Quick Start
 ```bash